laurenceyoon/musical-instrument-recognition/README.md

 GaussianProcessClassifier()                 97
 ```

-`train_test.py` runs whole traning process of 5 classifier models, and displays out the each accuracy with certain parameters.
+`train_test.py` runs whole training process of 5 classifier models, and displays out the each accuracy with certain parameters.

 5 different classification models are applied to train and test musical instrument classification.
 The result of accuracy of training is summarized in the table below.